Overview

 When we do call home, we will make several attempts to reach you, including trying your cell numbers, and will leave a detailed message on voicemail if necessary.

 Campers are welcome to visit the Club Med after meals.
-For campers who take medication on a regular basis, the nurse will distribute meds at meal times and if needed, before bedtime.
+For campers who take medication on a regular basis, the nurse will distribute meds at meal times and, if needed, before bedtime.
 Cabin counsellors are there to help remind their campers to visit the health centre if necessary.
-On canoe trips, the counselors will go over with the nurse the details for the administration of any meds.
-The counsellor will carry any medication in a waterproof case
+On canoe trips, the counsellors will go over all medication administration details with the nurse in good time before the trip leaves.
+The counsellor will carry any medication in a waterproof case for the duration of the trip.

 Staff Training